The hotel hunt in Italy

 Here are the top hotel-hunting tips that will help you land a bed in Italy every night no matter how close you cut it

 1. Use a booking engine.
 It's sad, but the best booking engines can often undersell the rates the hotel itself charges by a good 5% to 15%.
 Notice I was "the best booking engines."
-This rarely means the big three (Orbitz.comPartner, Expedia.com, Travelocity.com) or the major hotel sites (like Hotels.com).
+This rarely means the big three (Orbitz.com, Expedia.com, Travelocity.com) or the major hotel sites (like Hotels.com).

-Hostelworld.com (which actually lists more inexpensive hotels than it does hostels).
+You need to use a true Italy specialist booking engine like Booking.com, or Hostelworld.com (which actually lists more inexpensive hotels than it does hostels).
 I'm serious.
 That's why I've partnered with these sites.
-On may last Italy trip, I found—and booked—every single hotel through either Booking.com or Venere.com because they had a better selection and lower prices than any other source (guidebooks included). » more
+On may last Italy trip, I found—and booked—every single hotel through either Booking.com because they had a better selection and lower prices than any other source (guidebooks included). » more

 2. Use your guidebooks.
 Hey, you shelled out twenty bucks for the things.
 Use 'em.
 Read the reviews of hotels thoroughly and figure out which ones best fit your taste and budget.
 Then prioritize your top half-dozen or so choices by scribbling 1, 2, 3, etc. in the page margins.